Eat In Eat Out

 • 2 tablespoons large flake oats

-• 1 tablespoon mixed nuts & seeds (if desired)
+• 1 tablespoon mixed nuts & seeds, if desired

 • 1 tablespoon milk